Murder of Nubia Barahona: Trial delays

 On February 26, 2020, lawyers for Jorge Barahona requested his trial date be delayed due to Carmen's plea deal.
 On March 1, 2021, Barahona was attacked in the Pre-Trial Detention Center as he slept and suffered multiple bruises on his face, a nosebleed, and a small cut on his nose.
 He was attacked by five other inmates because "of the nature of his pending charges," according to a police report.

 In August 2021, Barahona fired his legal team and continued to ask for postponements.

 In February 2024, a court hearing about whether he is competent to stand trial was again reset.
 A local news station reported that, after 13 years, it is a "case that is still nowhere near trial" because "judges and attorneys have changed for years (and)...
 Jorge Barahona continues to ask for postponements."
 Gail Levine, the case's original prosecutor, who is now retired, said that "Due to judges' calendars, due to the defense, and the attorney's decision to go to trial on other cases, Jorge Barahona's case took a backseat".

 In July 2025, Barahona was ruled competent to stand trial.
-As of October 1 2025, the court was evaluating Barahona’s options for legal representation.
+As of October 1, 2025, the court was evaluating Barahona's options for legal representation.
+In September 2026, a trial date of March 15, 2027 was set.